GreatGameDota/6DoF-Car-Detection-from-RGB-Images/README.md

 ## Model

 I used keras centernet as implemented by @see--[[1]](https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images#final-thoughts).
 I have a heatmap head with one output and a regression head with 5 outputs (yaw, roll, z, pitch_sin, pitch_cos).
 I use the predicted x,y from heatmap in order to get the final x,y,z prediction.
 I then concatenate the two heads together in order to calculate loss.
 For decoder, I used the same decoder implemented in @see--'s repo.
-Trained weights files are avaliable for download in this repo's releases (<link>)
+Trained weights files are avaliable for download in this repo's releases (https://github.com/GreatGameDota/6DoF-Car-Detection-from-RGB-Images/releases)

 ## Input